hlascelles/figjam/README.md

 var gtm_id = <%= ENV.fetch("GOOGLE_TAG_MANAGER_ID") %>
 </script>
 ```

+Note, secrets are not to be provided by figjam, so do not add them to your `application.yml`.

 **Please note:** `ENV` is a simple key/value store.
 All values will be converted
 to strings.
 Deeply nested configuration structures are not possible.